nnnth/UniLIP/tokenizer/README_RECON.md

 ```

 #### Understanding Benchmarks
 We use VLMEvalKit for evaluation.
+First download [VLMEvalKit](https://github.com/open-compass/VLMEvalKit), then replace the `vlmeval/inference.py` with our provided `tokenizer/inference.py`.
+We replace InternViT with our trained UniLIP in `inference.py`.

 Taking MMVP as an example, you need to set `ckpt_path` in VLMEvalkit/mmvp.sh to trained UniLIP weights, and then execute the `mmvp.sh` script.
 For instructions on testing other benchmarks, please refer [here](https://github.com/open-compass/VLMEvalKit/blob/main/docs/en/Quickstart.md).

 ### Reconstruction Demo